PetriSim/petri-sim-tool/README.md

 docker-compose -f docker-compose.yml up -d
 ```

-Docker compose will start the frontend, the discovery tool and the simulator.
+Docker compose will start the frontend, the discovery tool and the simulator together.
 Alternatively you can run each docker container seperately.

 ### Run from source